-As a natural mom who uses essential oils, I find it’s important to use accessories to help use essential oils more easily and effectively.
+As a natural mom who uses essential oils, I find it’s important to use essential oil accessories to help us use our oils more effectively and easily.

 When you first start using oils, it can seem overwhelming and you feel like you are all thumbs.
 That’s why some good simple resources can really help shorten the learning curve on getting started with oils.

 Having good books and guides on hand makes life so much easier.
 When something comes up, your first reaction should be to look it up and see what oils or recipes can be used.

 Reference books help give direction on how to use oils safely and effectively.
 The older versions of these books, although more expensive, contain more helpful information that is not allowed to be published anymore.

 Essential Oils Desk Reference – This comes in several editions.
 Although the 6th version has the most up-to-date Young Living products, the older versions have some recipes that are no longer published.